jayshah1819/gridwise/docs/_gridwise/buffer.md

 layout: post
 title: "Gridwise's Buffer Class"
 date: 2025-09-16
+excerpt: "The Buffer class encapsulates data that spans both CPU (typed arrays) and GPU (GPUBuffer), providing a unified interface for data management."
 ---

 During Gridwise's development, we found a need to encapsulate the concept of a single wad of data that spans CPU and GPU.
 We call this class `Buffer`.
 It contains both a CPU-side JS typed array and a GPU-side `GPUBuffer`.
 The abstraction is that these two objects are (roughly) consistent with each other (they are not meant to store two logically different objects).